 A browser extension is also convenient when you want to change a password on a website.
 Sometimes it can be difficult to find the right page on a website that will allow you to change your password.
 Some password managers like LastPass have a browser extension that allows you to change a password without having to delve into the labyrinth that some websites can be.

-Another feature that some browsers extension have is one that warns you when a website has been hacked.
+Another feature that some browsers extensions have is one that warns you when a website has been hacked.
 1Password offers a function like that and prompts you to change your password when this happens.
-Without this function you will stay in the dark and be more susceptible to cybercrime.
+Without this function, you will stay in the dark and be more susceptible to cybercrime.

 We all want to be protected against cybercrime but we also don’t want to have to pay too much for it.
 Luckily, most password managers offer a free version of their services.
 It doesn’t need to be expensive to protect your passwords.
 However, some of the free options are limited in their functionalities.
 It is important to check if a free version has all the features you want in a password manager.